 December 31, 2026

 Our monthly workers’ compensation publication provides legal updates and practical analysis of developments affecting employers, insurers, and claims professionals.
 Each issue highlights recent case law and statutory and regulatory changes to help readers stay informed, manage risk, and respond effectively to evolving workers’ compensation requirements.
-What's Hot in Workers' Comp, June 2026 What's Hot in Workers' Comp, May 2026 What's Hot in Workers' Comp, April 2026 What's Hot in Workers' Comp, March 2026 What's Hot in Workers' Comp, February 2026 What's Hot in Workers' Comp, January 2026 What's Hot in Workers' Comp, December 2025 What's Hot in Workers' Comp, November 2025 What's Hot in Workers' Comp, October 2025 What's Hot in Workers' Comp, September 2025 What's Hot in Workers' Comp, August 2025 What's Hot in Workers' Comp, July 2025 What's Hot in Workers' Comp, June 2025 What's Hot in Workers' Comp, May 2025 What’s Hot in Workers’ Comp, April 2025 What’s Hot in Workers’ Comp, March 2025 What’s Hot in Workers’ Comp, February 2025 What’s Hot in Workers’ Comp, January 2025 What’s Hot in Workers’ Comp, December 2024 What’s Hot in Workers’ Comp, November 2024 What’s Hot in Workers’ Comp, October 2024 What’s Hot in Workers’ Comp, September 2024 What’s Hot in Workers’ Comp, August 2024 What’s Hot in Workers’ Comp, July 2024 What’s Hot in Workers’ Comp, June 2024 What’s Hot in Workers’ Comp, May 2024 What’s Hot in Workers’ Comp, April 2024 What’s Hot in Workers’ Comp, March 2024 What’s Hot in Workers’ Comp, February 2024 What’s Hot in Workers’ Comp, January 2024
+What's Hot in Workers' Comp, July 2026 What's Hot in Workers' Comp, June 2026 What's Hot in Workers' Comp, May 2026 What's Hot in Workers' Comp, April 2026 What's Hot in Workers' Comp, March 2026 What's Hot in Workers' Comp, February 2026 What's Hot in Workers' Comp, January 2026 What's Hot in Workers' Comp, December 2025 What's Hot in Workers' Comp, November 2025 What's Hot in Workers' Comp, October 2025 What's Hot in Workers' Comp, September 2025 What's Hot in Workers' Comp, August 2025 What's Hot in Workers' Comp, July 2025 What's Hot in Workers' Comp, June 2025 What's Hot in Workers' Comp, May 2025 What’s Hot in Workers’ Comp, April 2025 What’s Hot in Workers’ Comp, March 2025 What’s Hot in Workers’ Comp, February 2025 What’s Hot in Workers’ Comp, January 2025 What’s Hot in Workers’ Comp, December 2024 What’s Hot in Workers’ Comp, November 2024 What’s Hot in Workers’ Comp, October 2024 What’s Hot in Workers’ Comp, September 2024 What’s Hot in Workers’ Comp, August 2024 What’s Hot in Workers’ Comp, July 2024 What’s Hot in Workers’ Comp, June 2024 What’s Hot in Workers’ Comp, May 2024 What’s Hot in Workers’ Comp, April 2024 What’s Hot in Workers’ Comp, March 2024 What’s Hot in Workers’ Comp, February 2024 What’s Hot in Workers’ Comp, January 2024